apotox/sitemap-static/README.md

 ## usage

 Use in the root directory of the files on the site.
-This will only add files with `.html` extensions to the sitemap.
+This will only add files with `.html` extensions to the sitemap or you can use custom extension with target-ext=.txt for cli or targetExt using API.

     sitemap-static --prefix=http://foo.bar/foo/ . > sitemap.xml